awwalm/DjangoChallenge/README.md

 ## Installation

 #### Dependencies

+**⚠ UPDATE: This project was created with Django 3.x and Python 3.6.
+Both are no longer the latest versions so ensure to account for compatibility issues.**

 This project was created with [PyCharm](https://www.jetbrains.com/pycharm/) so, ideally, a direct import should hypothetically work.
 Otherwise, move the nosairis folder from root directory to your desired directory and then install the following dependencies using the package manager [pip](https://pip.pypa.io/en/stable/).